 ASL Environmental Sciences has developed a full complement of skills and specially designed instruments to study complex ice environments.
 Significant interest in Polar environments and the role of ice as a climate change indicator has positioned ASL Environmental Sciences as a world leader in this field.
-A large part of ASLís history and its current activities have and continue to focus on diverse ice environs.
-These studies include:
+A large part of ASL’s history and its current activities have and continue to focus on diverse ice environs.
+These studies include the following:

 ASL Environmental Sciences Inc. covers a wide range of activities for data from Ice Profiler Sonar, ADCP and other moored instruments.
-These activities include:
+These activities include the following:

 ASL has developed real-time ice measurement systems over the past decade:

-ASL numerical modeling capabilities include Arctic and sea ice applications, including: Contributions to the development of the Canadian Ice Service operational ice models for the Canadian East Coast and the Canadian Beaufort Sea (1991–2000); Development of coupled sea ice-ocean circulation models for the Canadian East Coast for the Canadian Department of Fisheries and Oceanís Bedford Institute of Oceanography (2001-2005); Modeling of the disposal and dispersion of drill cuttings in the Canadian Beaufort Sea (2009); Development and operation of a model to provide 1 to 5 day forecasts of pack ice edge locations in the Alaskan Beaufort Sea in support of tug-based resupply operations for northern Alaskan ports (2010).
+ASL numerical modeling capabilities include Arctic and sea ice applications such as contributions to the development of the Canadian Ice Service operational ice models for the Canadian East Coast and the Canadian Beaufort Sea (1991–2000), development of coupled sea ice-ocean circulation models for the Canadian East Coast for the Canadian Department of Fisheries and Ocean’s Bedford Institute of Oceanography (2001-2005), modeling of the disposal and dispersion of drill cuttings in the Canadian Beaufort Sea (2009), development and operation of a model to provide one to five day forecasts of pack ice edge locations in the Alaskan Beaufort Sea in support of tug-based resupply operations for northern Alaskan ports (2010).

 ASL now offers more capabilities for sea ice analyses with the availability of enhanced remote sensing through a merger with Borstad Associates.
 This provides improved data products for characterization of sea ice.
 Using historical ice data sets from many sources, ASL provides pertinent ice information for input to engineering design.
 See brochure.